TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Get-JcSdkPolicyGroup](Get-JcSdkPolicyGroup.md)
-This endpoint returns the details of a Configuration (Policy) Group.
+This endpoint returns the details of a Policy Group.

 #### Sample Request
 ```